Google Summer of Code notes

 Pattern lowering (I'm guessing rust-ast-lower-pattern.cc: void ASTLoweringPattern::visit (AST::IdentifierPattern &pattern)) has to be updated to recognize subpatterns of an IdentifierPattern.
 [DONE ✅]

 There still exists other areas where subpattern support is missing (e.g. under CompileVarDecl, ClosureParamInfer), and those should be implemented with a lower priority.
-[TO-DO ❌]
+[DONE ✅]

 TupleStructPattern matching